-Equity compensation can be a bit of an alphabet soup, with a long list of terms and acronyms to navigate.
-In this article, we’ll define some of the most common forms of equity compensation issued by startups and established companies alike, including RSUs, ISOs, NSOs, and more.
-By understanding these terms and concepts, you’ll be well on your way to having the knowledge you need to make informed decisions about equity compensation packages now or in your future, and understanding how Harness Wealth can help.
+Equity compensation comes in various packages.
+In this article, we’ll define some of the most common forms of stock-based compensation issued by startups and established companies alike, including RSUs, ISOs, NSOs, and more.
+By understanding these concepts, you’ll be on your way to having the knowledge you need to make informed decisions about equity compensation packages, and understanding how Harness can help.

 Table of contents: